onepalebluedot/phone-finder/README.md

 - Uses TensorFlow.js for machine learning in the browser
 - Implements the COCO-SSD pre-trained model for object detection
 - Real-time processing with requestAnimationFrame for smooth performance
-- Responsive design that works on various screen sizes

 ## Browser Compatibility

 This app works best in modern browsers with WebGL support.
-It has been tested on:
-- Google Chrome (latest)
-- Mozilla Firefox (latest)
-- Apple Safari (latest)
-- Microsoft Edge (latest)

 ## License